Emmaus House transitions orphaned youth into independent living in Haiti

 When Emmaus House was originally founded in 2013, it was our intent to only serve youth aging out of the Cap Haitien Children's Home.
 We quickly became overwhelmed, however, by the vast needs of all the orphaned youth who were aging out of orphanages and child slavery systems in Haiti.
 Witnessing this need, we decided to expand our approach beyond the CHCH.

 Currently we rent two houses and are at capacity with 17 residential student.
 In the Fall of 2016 we began fundraising to build a new campus which will enable us to serve 30 residential students at one time.
 Owning our own property will allow us to become a more financially sustainable ministry, enable us to expand our programs and services, have a permanent residence in the city, and almost double the number of residential youth we can serve at one time.
-In addition to our residential homes, the new campus will also include an administrative building, an outdoor classroom, and a small guest house.
+In addition to our residential homes, the new campus will also include an administrative building, an outdoor classroom, and a Refuge House for young women in need of specialized care.